Environment Friendly Indoor Aquaponics Systems

 Are there different kinds of aquaponics systems?

 Aquaponics systems come in a multitude of sizes, types, and configurations.
-Pretty much any type of aquaponics garden can be scaled down for indoor home use.
+Pretty much any type of aquaponics garden can be scaled down for a diy indoor aquaponics home use.
 Let’s take a look at a few of the most common aquaponic configurations.

 Nutrient Film Beds

-The nutrient film technique is used most commonly in hydroponics.
+The nutrient film technique, AKA a nft aquaponics system, is used most commonly in hydroponics.
 It works well with leafy greens and herbs.
 Plants are placed in usually individual containers where their roots are exposed to a very thin stream of nutrient-rich water via a gutter or trough.
 If you want to grow an indoor aquaponic herb garden, this method is likely your best option.